Food waste bins and caddies

 What can you recycle?

-You can use plastic bags, bin liners or newspaper to line the inside of your caddy and food waste bin if you wish.
+- You can use plastic bags, bin liners, biodegradable bags or newspaper to line the inside of your caddy and food waste bin if you wish.

-- Please present your food bin or caddy at the kerbside for collection by 6am
+- Please present your bins at the kerbside by 6am on your collection day.

 Why recycle food waste?